 You can now self-certify your business to the Federal Government as a DBE by just registering your business in the System for Award Management (SAM).
 However, you must still be aware that your small business status can be challenged either in a size protest or traditional protest before the SBA.
 The following is a real-life example of how your disadvantaged status can be attacked.

-Agency SBA SDB Certification Goals: Federal government agencies have an annual requirement to allot certain amounts of contracting dollars to certified SBA small disadvantaged businesses.
+Agency SBA SDB Certification Goals: Federal government agencies have an annual requirement to allow certain amounts of contracting dollars to certified SBA SDB small disadvantaged businesses.

-When relying upon the SBA 8(a) eligibility criteria, your company can qualify as an SDB enterprise if you are socially and economically disadvantaged.
+When relying upon the SBA 8a disavantaged business eligibility criteria, your company can qualify as an SDB enterprise if you are socially and economically disadvantaged.
 In other words, all companies that have their 8(a) status automatically qualify as an SDB.

 New Disadvantaged Small Business & SBA Minority Owned Business Enterprise (MBE) Rules

-The new rule allows firms to self-represent their status for subcontracting purposes without first receiving any official Disadvantaged Small Business certification.
+The new rule allows firms to self-represent their SDB Program status for subcontracting purposes without first receiving any official Disadvantaged Small Business certification.

 The rules shift the responsibility of identifying firms as small DBE for federal prime contracts to those limited agencies that have authority and choose to use price evaluation adjustments to SDBs.

 The new regulation shifts the responsibility of identifying firms as small SDB, DBE or DBE for federal prime contracts to those limited agencies that have authority and chooses to use price evaluation adjustments to SDBs.